What is ERP?

 Still, it’s not 100% accurate as it relies on several business assumptions.
-For starters, there are the “expected” (but not yet fulfilled) order line items.
-Things may happen and you may not meet this expectation, so it’s still a form of inaccuracy.
+There are the “expected” (but not yet fulfilled) order line items, for starters.
+Things may happen, and you may not meet this expectation, so it’s still a form of inaccuracy.

 Sizing Done By Epicor Experts